-What better opportunity to break into a house without being spotted than from inside a garage.
-A side garage door is one of the first places a thief looks for to get into your home.
-There is a reason for this.
-Many homeowners fail to lock their side garage doors.
-Often times these doors are located within the fenced part of the yard which provides even more cover for an intruder.
+What better opportunity to break into a house without being spotted than from inside a garage?
+A garage side or back door is one of the first places a thief looks for to get into your home since many homeowners fail to lock their garage’s exterior doors.
+Often, these doors are located within the fenced part of the yard which provides even more cover for an intruder.

 First floor windows

-First floor windows are another inviting entry point for would be thieves.
-Statistics show that most home burglaries occur in the summer months.
-This makes sense, because leaving a window open is the next best thing to leaving your front door open.
-When you leave your home be sure to close your windows.
+First floor windows are another inviting entry point for thieves.
+Statistics from Alarms.org show that most home burglaries occur in the summer months.
+This makes sense because leaving a window open is the next best thing to leaving your front door open.
+When you leave your home be sure to close all your windows.

 Make sure to have curtains on your windows to prevent a thief from seeing inside.
 If you have an alarm system installed, be sure to place the warning stickers on the inside of your windows.
 Another deterrent is to plant low growing thorny bushes in front of your windows.
 They won’t detract from your view and will keep thieves at bay.

 Burglars aren’t dumb and many understand that even with strong hardware on a door, a home likely has a weak door frame that allows them to kick the door, split the door frame and then easily open the door.
 For any exterior door, it’s important to reinforce your frame with long, heavy-duty strike plates.

 Common signs your home would make an easy target

 Besides checking for entrances that let burglars easily steal your stuff, you should also check to see if your home displays signs that may make it a strategic target for burglars.
 Are you leaving expensive lawn equipment outside that suggests you own some valuable items they might want to take?
 Check out signs that may indicate you should be their next target.